eellak/cim-sso-wp-moodle-fb/wp-fb-autoconnect-button/README.md

 ## Installation

-In the directory where WP plugins are stored (normally the path wp-content/plugins/), download and uncompress the [WP FB AutoConnect plugin](https://wordpress.org/support/view/plugin-reviews/wp-fb-autoconnect?filter=5).
+In the directory where WP plugins are stored (normally the path wp-content/plugins/), download and uncompress the [WP FB AutoConnect plugin](https://wordpress.org/plugins/wp-fb-autoconnect/).
 Activate it from the administrator's dashboard.
 Next, download and uncompress the WP FB AutoConnect Button plugin, in the same directory.
 Activate it through the administrator dashboard.
+No settings are needed.

 ## Changelog